mir-group/nequip/docs/dev/contributing.md

  All PRs should be onto the `develop` branch or other feature branches, and **NOT** `main` (unless they fix a significant bug with immediate impact).

- It is preferable to `rebase` wherever possible, and `merge` only if the situation calls for it.
+ On feature branches, it is preferable to `rebase` wherever possible, and `merge` only if the situation calls for it.
 We strive towards a clean and easily-readable commit history.
+Note that this does not apply to `develop` or `main` -- the commit history on these core branches are sacred.